codelibs/fess-docs/en/8.0/config/desktop-search.rst

 Increasing awareness of security in the browser environment in recent years, open a local file (for example, c:\\hoge.txt) from the Web pages on.
-Standard in Fess, open a file on a file system using the Java applet.
+Standard in |Fess| , open a file on a file system using the Java applet.
 As a Java applet and another, offer desktop search functionality.
-You can use desktop environment launches a Fess on a local PC, access to the file in the file system.
+You can use desktop environment launches a |Fess| on a local PC, access to the file in the file system.
 In the environment of the server and client desktop search not available.